cohix/makeup/README.md

 The `makeup` tool is required to get started (and to get the most top-notch experience), but not required for anyone else to use your project (which is part of the beauty).

+✨ Check out the full [usage instructions](./USAGE.md) ✨

 ### Commands

 Implemented:
 - `makeup`: builds each component sequentially, and then runs your entire project
 - `makeup test` : tests each component sequentially
-In progress:
+- `makeup clean` : cleans each of the components in the project In progress:
 - `makeup generate` : generates the main `Makefile` for anyone to use.